 - Embark on a hot air balloon ride or horseback ride to venture in or over the gorgeous wine country.

-- If you’re visiting while they’re in season, pick blueberries at the Temecula Berry Company.
+- If you’re visiting while they’re in season in the summer, pick blueberries at the Temecula Berry Company.

 Top Places to Eat & Drink in Temecula